 Who would turn down forgiveness?
 Who would turn down joy?
 Who would turn down peace?
 Who would turn down eternal life?
 Who would turn down heaven and in exchange receive hell?
 Why do people reject the gospel?
 Why do most people far and away reject the gospel?

 Well, the parable before us answers that question.
 And it's not a matter of the quality of the message, and it's not a matter of the skill of the messenger, it's all about the heart condition of the hearer.
 That's the issue.
-So let's simply this whole matter of the Great Commission, world evangelism, and let's get this straight.
-It's not about the gospel, it's not about the believer who gives the gospel, it's not about being more skilled or having somehow tweaked the message to make it more palatable or acceptable.
+So let's simplify this whole matter of the Great Commission, world evangelism.
+Let's get this straight.
+It's not about the gospel.
+It's not about the believer who gives the gospel.
+It's not about being more skilled or having somehow tweaked the message to make it more palatable or acceptable.
 The issue comes down to the condition of the heart.
-It's about the hearer and the truth is made unforgettable in this story that Jesus told.
-Throughout all of redemptive history, sinners have been rejecting God's forgiveness, they've been rejecting God's grace, they've been rejecting God's mercy, they've been rejecting God's salvation.
+It's about the hearer, and the truth is made unforgettable in this story that Jesus told.
+Throughout all of redemptive history, sinners have been rejecting God's forgiveness.
+They've been rejecting God's grace.
+They've been rejecting God's mercy.
+They've been rejecting God's salvation.
 And always it's only a few.
 Jesus told the disciples that there would be a few who would enter the narrow gate and the narrow way.
 What is the problem?
 The problem again has to do with the heart.

 Now let me digress a little bit in this introduction to give you something of a spiritual lesson in cardiology.
 Proverbs 4:23 says that you have to take care of your heart because out of it are the issues of life.
 Rising from within the heart are all the things that matter.
 Everything in life is about the heart.
 It's about the attitude on the inside.
 Scripture describes all men, all sinners in their natural condition, everybody, as being characterized by severe, terminal heart problems.